theamankumarsingh/amfoss-tasks/task-4/README.md

 10. Any similar bug(s) is fixed

 I took care not to change the main logic of code as best as I could.
-I hope Lenna is pleased with my work ;)